FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-angular.md

 ## Configure FusionAuth

 Next, you need to set up FusionAuth.
-This can be done in different ways, but we are going to use the Typescript client library.
-The below instructions use `npm` on the command line, but you can use the client library with an IDE of your preference as well.
+This can be done in different ways, but we are going to use the {{page.language}} client library.
+The instructions below use `npm` on the command line, but you can use the client library with an IDE of your preference as well.

 First, make a directory: